Acria-Network/Acria-Documentation/developing.md

 ### Local Blockchain

-It is possible to test smart contracts on a local ethereum blockchain such as ganache (https://github.com/trufflesuite/ganache/releases).
+It is possible to test smart contracts on a local Ethereum blockchain such as ganache (https://github.com/trufflesuite/ganache/releases).
 Although, in this case it is required to run a Oracle Node to supply data to the local node.

 To deploy the contracts it is recommended to use truffle.
 After installing truffle run the following command to deploy the contracts.